 Hanauma Bay Dive Tours experienced instructors are experts in snorkel and scuba diving instuction.
 Hanauma Bay Dive Tours instructors know the best areas in the bay to see the most Hawaii green sea turtles and schools of colorful tropical fish.
 Every day the ocean conditions are different.
 Some days the right side of the bay are better and some days the left side is better.
 Some days Hanauma Bay's outer reef is better and some days the inner reef is better.
 Hanauma Bay Dive Tours snorkel and scuba instructors will take you to the safest and most beautful interesting areas in Hanauma Bay.
 No experience is required.

 Snorkel vests are used on the snorkel tours and you are always with an instructor in the water in a small group of no more than five people.
 Hanauma Bay Dive Tours will take up to ten people with two instructors.
-Turtles are found on most of the tours and photos are taken for Hanauma Bay Dive Tours Face Book page.
-These Hanauma Bay photos can be emailed to you.
+Turtles are found on most of the tours and photos are taken for our Hanauma Bay Dive Tours Face Book page.
+These Hanauma Bay photos can be emailed to you if you prefer not to be on our Face Book page.
 Many people bring there own underwater cameras.
 There are over 350 species of interesting marine life in Hanauma Bay.
 There has been Manta Rays, Spotted Eagle Rays, Monk Seals, small white tip sharks on our tour, but they are rare.
 There are 53 turtles living in Hanauma Bay the last time that they counted them.
-On Tuesdays when the park is closed, some days they gather the turtles and make sure that they are healthy.
-Some of the turtles are tagged and they measure and weigh them and monitor their growth.
+On Tuesdays when the park is closed, turtles are tagged, measured, weighed and their health and growth are monitored.
+Turtles are Federally protected in Hawaii.
+It is illegal to touch or harass turtles in Hawaii.
+Maintence in the park is also done on Tuesdays.
 Hanauma Bay Dive Tours beginner scuba dive groups are very small and a lot of fun.
-Four people are the most that Hanauma Bay Dive Tours will take at one time.
-We hope you can join us for one of our Hanauma Bay Snorkel Tours or Hanauma Bay Scuba Tours.
+Four people are the most that Hanauma Bay Dive Tours will take at one time on our scuba dives.
+We hope you can join us on one of our Hanauma Bay Snorkel Tours or Hanauma Bay Scuba Tours.